SoftEngMuhammadAli/Edu-Zone/README.md

 ```

 Frontend will run on: [http://localhost:3000](http://localhost:3000)
-Make sure the backend (`http://localhost:5000`) is running as well.
+Make sure the backend is also running at [http://localhost:5000](http://localhost:5000).

 ---